Barbecue

 and let his dogs track and trail a coon or fox until they ran it up a

-tree.
+tree or into a den.
 My mother wouldn't let me go coon and fox hunting because of

 went